What Is the Most Expensive Wine in the World? A Look at the Top 9 Bottles.

 • Production process and techniques

-Wines that are produced in small quantities, have a long aging process, and come from prestigious wineries are typically more expensive.
+Wines that are expensive aged wines are produced in small quantities, have a long aging process, and come from prestigious wineries are typically more expensive.

 How to Identify a High-Quality Wine